-Receivables are included in our balance sheet in "Prepaid expenses and other current assets", and contract liabilities are included in "Deferred revenue" and "Deferred revenue long-term".
-The following table presents changes in contract assets and contract liabilities accounted for under Topic 606 during the year ended June 30, 2021 and 2020 (in thousands):
+Accounts receivable are included on our Balance Sheets in "Prepaid expenses and other current assets", and contract liabilities are included in "Deferred revenue" and "Deferred revenue, long-term" in our Balance Sheets.
+The following table presents changes in accounts receivable, unbilled receivables and contract liabilities accounted for under Topic 606 for the periods presented (in thousands):

 Years Ended June 30,

-2021 2020
+2022 2021

-Receivables
+Accounts receivable

-Receivables, beginning of year \$ 83 \$
+Accounts receivable, beginning of year \$ \$ 83

-Amounts billed 25,682 1,292
+Amounts billed 54,611 25,682

-Payments received (25,765) (1,209)
+Payments received (54,611) (25,765)

-Receivables, end of year \$ \$ 83
+Accounts receivable, end of year \$ \$

-Contract assets
+Unbilled receivables

-Contract assets, beginning of year \$ 2,858 \$ 511
+Unbilled receivables, beginning of year \$ 7,582 \$ 2,858

-Billable amounts 30,406 3,639
+Billable amounts 56,816 30,406

-Amount billed (25,682) (1,292)
+Amounts billed (54,354) (25,682)

-Contract assets, end of year \$ 7,582 \$ 2,858
+Unbilled receivables, end of year \$ 10,044 \$ 7,582

-Contract liabilities ,
+Contract liabilities

-Contract liabilities, beginning of year \$ 17,955 \$ 7,774
+Contract liabilities, beginning of year \$ 14,677 \$ 19,108

-Net change 4,826 10,181
+Revenue recognized (3,777) (4,798)

+Payments received 20,000 367

-Contract liabilities, end of year \$ 22,781 \$ 17,955
+Contract liabilities, end of year \$ 30,900 \$ 14,677

 The timing of revenue recognition, invoicing and cash collections results in billed accounts receivable and unbilled receivables (contract assets) and deferred revenue (contract liabilities).
 We invoice our customers in accordance with agreed-upon contractual terms, typically at periodic intervals or upon achievement of contractual milestones.
-Invoicing may occur subsequent to revenue recognition, resulting in contract assets.
+Invoicing may occur subsequent to revenue recognition, resulting in unbilled receivables.
 We may receive advance payments from our customers before revenue is recognized, resulting in contract liabilities.
-The contract assets and liabilities reported on the Balance Sheet relate to the KKC Commercialization Agreement, the KKC Japan License Agreement and Helsinn License Agreement.
+The unbilled receivables and deferred revenue reported on the Balance Sheets relate to the KKC Commercialization Agreement.

-As of June 30, 2021, we had \$7.6 million of contract assets related to our remaining performance obligations under the KKC Commercialization Agreement and no contract assets related to the Helsinn License Agreement, as the remaining performance obligations have been completed.
-Our contract assets are comprised of amounts that are billable based on the contractual provisions of the license agreement but not yet billed.
+As of June 30, 2022 and 2021, we had unbilled receivables of \$10.0 million and \$7.6 million, respectively, related to our remaining performance obligations under the KKC Commercialization Agreement.
+Our unbilled receivables are comprised of amounts that are billable based on the contractual provisions of the license agreement but not yet billed.

-As of June 30, 2021, we had \$87.3 million of deferred revenue associated with the KKC Commercialization Agreement, of which \$64.5 million relates to the U.S. license which is a unit of account under the scope of Topic 808 and is not a deliverable under Topic 606, and \$22.8 million relates to the Ex-U.S. License and development services performance obligations which are under the scope of Topic 606.
+As of June 30, 2022 and 2021, we had \$95.4 million and \$79.2 million, respectively, of deferred revenue associated with the KKC Commercialization Agreement, of which \$64.5 million relates to the U.S. license which is a unit of account under the scope of ASC Topic 808, Collaborative Arrangements ("Topic 808") and is not a performance obligation under Topic 606.
+The remaining balance of deferred revenue as of June 30, 2022 and 2021 of \$30.9 million and \$14.7 million, respectively, relates to the development services performance obligations which are under the scope of Topic 606.

-Our contract liabilities accounted for under Topic 606 relate to the amount of initial upfront consideration that was allocated to the research and development performance obligations as well as additional cost reimbursements in excess of revenue recognized.
-Contract liabilities are expected to be recognized over the duration of the performance obligations based on the costs incurred relative to total expected costs.
-Our contract liabilities may fluctuate due to changes in the total estimated cost of the performance obligations and our expected reimbursement of those costs.
-For the year ended June 30, 2021, we recognized revenue of \$13.2 million that was included in the contract liabilities balance at June 30, 2020 related to performance obligations under ASC 606.
+Our contract liabilities accounted for under Topic 606 relate to the amount of initial upfront consideration that was allocated to the development services performance obligations.
+Contract liabilities are recognized over the duration of the performance obligations based on the costs incurred relative to total expected costs.